marianmeres/webrtc/README.md

 ### Interactive Example

-The `example/` directory contains a working demo of two peers communicating via WebRTC data channels:
+The `example/` directory contains a working demo of two peers communicating via WebRTC data channels and audio streams:

 ```bash
 # Build the example bundle